 Hi Girls and Boys,

 Do you ever have a funny feeling in your tummy?
-Do you feel hot, bothered and your head aches?
+Do you sometimes feel upset and your head aches?
 You may have a worry that you’d like some help with.

-There is a worry box is in your classroom, beside your teachers desk.
+There is a worry box in your classroom, beside your teachers desk.

 Write down your worry and put it in the box for your teacher to read.